-Norwich City Council has confirmed an Article 4 direction which when brought into force on 29 July 2022 will prevent the change of use of offices to residential unless planning permission is granted for it by the council.
+Norwich City Council has introduced an Article 4 direction in order to prevent the change of use of certain offices to residential within the city centre, unless planning permission is granted for it by the council.

 What is an Article 4 direction?

 An Article 4 direction is a direction under Article 4 of the General Permitted Development Order which enables a local planning authority to withdraw specified permitted development rights across a defined area.
-This means that any change of use from an office to residential would require full planning permission rather than only needing prior approval.
+This means that any change of use from an office to residential within the defined area would require full planning permission rather than only needing prior approval.

-Why is the council bringing into force an Article 4 direction?
+Why did the council introduce an Article 4 direction?

 Since the introduction of permitted development to change from offices to residential in 2013, there has been a significant loss in office floorspace with around 30% of the total office stock since 2008 being lost.
 This has significantly impacted upon the supply of available office space in the city centre.

 Norwich City Council commissioned consultants Ramidus to undertake a review of office accommodation in Norwich which was published in July 2020 and this found that Norwich’s office market is in a fragile and vulnerable condition and concluded that an Article 4 direction is required urgently in order to safeguard offices of strategic importance.

-Since this piece of evidence was produced in July 2020, the office economy has largely been functioning with people working from home which has led to much speculation as to whether there is still a need for office accommodation.
-Norwich City Council therefore asked Ramidus to provide a supplementary note to their report, specifically looking at how things have changed since March 2020 and to give their thoughts on the impact of the pandemic on the office market, particularly in Norwich.
+Norwich City Council also asked Ramidus to provide a supplementary note to their report, giving their thoughts on the impact of the Covid pandemic on the office market, particularly in Norwich.

-The supplementary report sets out that while the pandemic is likely to have a negative impact overall, it is difficult to foresee a structural change in the demand for offices in Norwich city as a direct result of Covid-19.
-The report concludes by saying that there remains a requirement for an Article 4 direction in the city centre.
+The supplementary report, which was published in May 2021, set out that the pandemic was unlikely to significantly impact upon the overall demand for offices in Norwich city.
+The report concluded by saying that there remains a requirement for an Article 4 direction in the city centre.

-A six week consultation on the Article 4 Direction took place from Thursday 29 July 2021 to Thursday 9 September 2021.
-All comments received have been taking into account when deciding whether to confirm the Direction and a summary of the consultation responses can be found within the 8 December 2021 Cabinet report.
-The Council is satisfied that no issues have been raised through the consultation process that should prevent the Council from introducing the Direction.
+A six week consultation on the Article 4 direction took place from Thursday 29 July 2021 to Thursday 9 September 2021.
+All comments received were taken into account when deciding whether to confirm the direction and a summary of the consultation responses can be found within the 8 December 2021 Cabinet report.
+The council was satisfied that no issues were raised through the consultation process that should have prevented the council from introducing the direction.

 What area does the Article 4 direction apply to?

-Once brought into force on 29 July 2022 the direction will apply to the majority of the city centre.
-Any land or premises which fall within the area outlined and hatched in red on this map would be affected by the Article 4 direction are also shown on My Norwich.
+The direction applies to any land or premises which fall within the area shaded in red on this map.
+Properties affected by the Article 4 direction are also shown on My Norwich.

 Documentation includes council committee reports and the evidence base: